History and Haunted honky tonk

 Stretching from Wimberley to Blanco, the ruggedly scenic area known as Devil’s Backbone resulted from an earthquake that occurred in the region more than thirty million years ago.
 The powerful earthquake helped separate the land into two different regions, the Edward’s Plateau to the west and the lower Gulf Coastal Plains to the east.

-The Devil’s Backbone Tavern is situated on one of the most picturesque spots along this earthquake fault, providing the historic venue with a spectacular view of the surrounding Texas Hill Country.
-The history dates back to the late 1890's, when the first stone room was built for a blacksmith’s shop and a stagecoach stop at the top of a treacherous trail.
-After Prohibition, the sale of alcoholic beverages, particularly beer, became licensed in early 1933.
-Since Hays County was "dry" with no public means to purchase alcohol, the tavern, was built next to the old blacksmith’s shop just beyond the Hays County line (in Comal) in 1937.
-In the early 1940's, a Sinclair service station building was added and the dancehall was constructed.
-The venue became a rare attraction for anything you needed including a cold-beer, a tire change or an ass-whoopin' with local and touring bands such as Adolph Hofner drawing crowds to the dancehall during its “hey-day” for music and dancing.
+After Prohibition ended, the sale of alcoholic beverages, particularly beer, became licensed in early 1933.
+Since Hays County elected to remain "dry" with no public means to purchase alcohol, the tavern, was built near the old blacksmith’s shop just beyond the Hays County line (in Comal) sometime between 1933 and 1937.
+In the early 1940's, a package store was added and not long after, two Sinclair gas pumps.
+In 1951, the dancehall pavilion was constructed and a year later walls were closed in.
+The venue became a center of community as early as the Great Depression and a rare attraction, ahead of its time, women-owned and operated for anything you needed including a cold-beer, a tire change or an ass-whoopin' with local and touring bands such as Adolph Hofner drawing crowds to the dancehall during its “hey-day” for music and dancing.
+Gas was about 19 cents a gallon when the Sinclair Station opened.
+The station ran until about 1970.
+The dancehall thrived until about 1980 and the Tavern has been open 7 days 365, never closing except for state-mandated closures during Covid. even then, locals camped out back at picnic tables at a loss for their sense of belonging.